hoelzro/lua-procure/README.md

 An example usage for this would be to load plugins for a program; you want to use require's loaders to find a plugin, but you want to be able to run them in a custom environment.

+### procure.isolated(name)

+This function behaves exactly like `procure()`, except the module specified by `name` is loaded in an isolated environment (it cannot make changes to the global environment).
+This is to allow users who want to keep a clean global environment to use modules that "misbehave" in this regard.

+It's not *entirely* impossible for isolated modules to alter the global environment; while naïve global assignment (assigning to a variable not declared with `local`) and assigning to `\_G` will be intercepted, assigning to keys in the value returned by `getfenv(0)` (for example) will not.
+I feel this is a proper balance between cleanliness and flexibility.